 Filtration Prevents Cross-Contamination During Production and Storage

 Air filtration on a farm is vital in preventing cross-contamination during manufacturing and storage, ensuring consistent and superior quality products and protecting people and process equipment.
-Cross-contamination can lead to production down time and product loss, both of which impact the yield and profitability of farmers.
-It can also lead to corruption of the final product, which can lead to bacterial outbreaks, recalls and potential lawsuits.
-Having a well-sealed environment is the first step to preventing cross-contamination, and having superior filtration is key to maintaining the integrity of the process and safety of the product.
+Cross-contamination can lead to production down time and product loss, both of which impact yield and profitability.
+It can also lead to spoilage of the final product, bacterial outbreaks, recalls, and potential lawsuits.
+Having a well-sealed environment is the first step to preventing cross-contamination, and having air-tight filtration is key to maintaining the integrity of the process and safety of the product.

 Filtration Protects Against Toxic Fumigants

-A unique niche in the agricultural production arena is tobacco harvesting, storage, drying and packaging.
-The types of fumigation, the storage times and limits, and the throughput are very specific for tobacco crops.
+Tobacco harvesting, storage, drying, and packaging occupies a unique niche in the agricultural production arena.
+The types of fumigation, the storage times and limits, and the throughput are exacting for tobacco crops.
 Methyl bromide is commonly used to fumigate the tobacco product as it is being dried and stored.
-Since this is a highly toxic fumigant, gaseous contaminant remediation is necessary.
+Since this fumigant is highly toxic, gaseous contaminant remediation is necessary.

-Growing market for E-Cigarettes, vapes, electric hookahs, and more poses its own challenges regarding manufacturing regulations.
-Manufacturing of these products can include 60 to 70 compounds, delivered via aerosol systems.
-Large scale production produces significant levels of gaseous chemicals, such as propylene glycol (PG), TSNAs, aldehydes, VOCs, phenolic compounds, etc, many of which can lead to upper respiratory irritation from inhalation, allergic reactions, and unsafe emissions to the surrounding areas.
-FDA regulations guide the safe levels of production, for protection of employees and consumers.
+Similarly, the growing market for e-cigarettes, vapes, electric hookahs, and related products poses its own challenges related to manufacturing regulations.
+Manufacturing of these products can include between 60 to 70 compounds delivered via aerosol systems.
+Large-scale production produces significant levels of gaseous chemicals, such as propylene glycol (PG), TSNAs, aldehydes, VOCs, and phenolic compounds, many of which can lead to upper respiratory irritation from inhalation, allergic reactions, and unsafe emissions.
+FDA regulations provide safety guidance on production of these products for the protection of employees and consumers.

-AAF Flanders’ gas phase filtration media is ideally suited for remediation of methyl bromide and the other specialized fumigants used in the tobacco industry.
-Additionally, high efficiency filtration, coupled with antimicrobial treatment, is needed when moving and storing tobacco products.
+AAF Flanders’ gas-phase filtration media is ideally suited for remediation of methyl bromide and other specialized fumigants used in the tobacco industry.
+Additionally, high-efficiency filtration, coupled with antimicrobial treatment, is needed when moving and storing tobacco products.

 Optimize Your Filtration and Improve Your Environment

 Air filtration, regarding growing and refining of grain and crops, is very important for both particulate and gaseous contaminant remediation.
 With regard to grains and other agricultural products, particulate filtration is of substantial importance.
 Air filtration systems in facilities that deal with these products must handle relatively large volumes of air with various sizes of particulates that need to be removed.
-Because of that, investment into a specialized and quality filter will help reduce maintenance costs as well as energy consumption in the long run.
+For applications like wet corn milling, gas-phase filtration can remove contaminants like SO2 and H2S that are present, preventing corrosion in control rooms.
+Because of that, investment into a specialized and quality filter will help reduce maintenance costs as well as energy consumption in the long run